emerald-dao/emerald-academy-v2/src/lib/content/tutorials/capability-controllers/en/readme.md

 There are other new features included in the new CapCon system, but I wanted this to outline the exact differences between the old Capabilities and new CapCon api.
 I hope this helped!

-Also, if you'd like to view the official proposal for Cap Cons, go <a href="https://github.com/onflow/flips/blob/f7d2b5c99dbed3821c2662f28b06f6646b5eb3ee/cadence/20220203-capability-controllers.md">here</a>.
+Also, if you'd like to view the official changes for Cap Cons by the Cadence team, go <a href="https://forum.flow.com/t/update-on-cadence-1-0/5197#capability-controller-api-replaced-existing-linking-based-capability-api-82">here</a>.

 Till next time ~ Jacob Tucker